How to Talk About BDSM With Your Partner

 Don't put any pressure on your partner: BDSM (like any sexual practice) is based on the full consent of both partners.
 Give your partner the opportunity to express their opinions and set their own boundaries.

 Be clear and honest: Express your desires openly, be direct and don't hide your intentions.
-BDSM differs from hard sex in that it is based on dominance and discipline.
+BDSM is different from rough sex in that it is based on dominance and discipline.
 So be open and clear about your expectations so as not to mislead your partner.

-Do your research: Read, watch films, find out about the different types of BDSM and toys used.
+Do your research: Read, watch films, find out about the different types of BDSM and toys used (have you ever heard of a speculum?).
 This will enable you to start your new adventure in complete safety.

-Define the kind of games you’d like to try: Talk about the activities you'd like to try beforehand.
+Define the kind of games you’d like to try: Talk about the activities you'd like to try beforehand (like wax play).
 What games do you think are possible?
 How intense do you want things to get?
 Discussing everything beforehand will prevent you from crossing any boundaries.

 Read our guides: We recommend that you read our guide How to explore sadomasochism safely: a beginner's guide to your first session.
 You'll find invaluable advice on how to prepare for your first time.